Conformal Prediction for Hierarchical Data: Appendices

 \section{Appendices}

-The appendices provide detailed proofs of all claims made in the main body, as well as some background material. \emph{We organized them so that the most important material, related to the efficiency results for hierarchical component-wise SCP (Theorems~\ref{th:reduc-W} and~\ref{th:mint}), comes first.} Standard proofs, like the ones for coverage guarantees, are provided later.
+The appendices provide detailed proofs of all claims made in the main body, as well as some background material.

+We organized them so that the most important material, related to the efficiency results for hierarchical component-wise SCP (Theorems~\ref{th:reduc-W} and~\ref{th:mint}), comes first.
+Standard proofs, like the ones for coverage guarantees, are provided later.
 Numerical experiments conclude the appendices.

 More precisely: \begin{itemize}[itemsep=2pt] \item[--] Appendix~\ref{app:reduc-W} provides a proof of the efficiency result for fixed weights $\bw$ (Theorem~\ref{th:reduc-W}), and does so by providing first some background on elliptical distributions as well as a first trace-minimization result. \item[--] Appendix~\ref{app:mint} proves the stronger component-wise efficiency results stated in Theorem~\ref{th:mint} and Corollary~\ref{cor:mint}, and does so by first proving a central trace-minimization result known as the minimum-trace projection lemma (Lemma~\ref{lm:mint} of Section~\ref{sec:algo-sigma}, whose elementary proof is of independent interest). \item[--] Appendix~\ref{app:innov} provides some background on the theory of forecast reconciliation and discusses the challenges overcome when connecting this literature to conformal prediction. \item[--] Appendix~\ref{app:messoudi} proves in a straightforward manner the efficiency results for hierarchical SCP for joint coverage (Theorem~\ref{th:coverage joint_informal}), which illustrates, again, the challenges overcome when obtaining efficiency results for component-wise SCP. \item[--] Appendix~\ref{app:coverage} formally states and proves all coverage results (see Theorems~\ref{th:coverage joint_informal} and~\ref{th:coverage}); the proofs are extremely standard and are only provided for the sake of completeness. \item[--] Finally, Appendix~\ref{app:simu} provides detailed and extensive numerical experiments on synthetic data. \end{itemize}